-A well prepared dog becomes your equal and your partner, a companion and a communication facilitator.
+A well prepared dog becomes your helper and your partner, companion and a communication facilitator.
 He develops the skills necessary to assist you in navigating the outside world and everyday circumstances and provides stability.
 You can both thrive in a beautiful relationship in which one cares for the other.

-My goal is to train a service or guide dog for the visually, physically or mentally impaired in order that the dog assists with day-to-day activities and then, if applicable, to help you both pass the state exam to become a certified guide dog or service dog team in Austria.
+My goal is to train a service or guide dog for the visually, physically or mentally impaired in order that the dog assists with day-to-day activities and getting about securely.
+Then, if applicable, to help you both pass the state exam to become a certified guide dog or service dog team in Austria.

-If you were issued a government ID certifying your disability at 50% or more, BMASGK may cover a portion of cost which accrues in the raising and training of a service dog.
+If you were issued a government ID certifying your disability at 50% or more, BMASGK may cover a portion of the cost which accrues in raising and training a service dog or guide dog.
 The legal framework is to be found in detail here: §39a Bundesbehindertengesetz

 Original profession is that of concert violinist.
 I specialize in coaching, multimedia, improvising and playing chamber music.

 In the last few years I dedicated myself not only to coaching young people in music at a high level but also to training dogs for people with disabilities.

-My mentors in Austria: Maria Gerstmann (Ilztaler Reha Hunde- schule) and Dr. Vet.
+My mentors in Austria: Maria Gerstmann (https://www.assistenzhunde-gerstmann.at/) and Dr. Vet.
 Cornelia Albrecht, leading Austrian experts on training seeing-eye dogs and dogs for people with multiple service needs.

-I am proud to be listed as an assistance dog training facility at the Messerli Institut in Vienna.
+I am proud to be listed as an assistance dog training facility accredited by the Messerli Institut in Vienna.

-Would you like to foster for a puppy's first year?
+Would you like to foster a puppy's first year?
+Be a puppy walker?